 Our only slight failure is when we attempt to do a ‘lunch crawl’ around Torggata, to explore Oslo’s new wave of ‘trash gourmet’ outfits, dealing in designer versions of burgers and tacos made with fine, frequently organic ingredients.
 The city doesn’t have much of a lunching culture and most don’t open until late afternoon, so we cool our heels in Crowbar, with its dizzying collection of house-brewed beers, and Culina, a Tardis of a kitchen shop rammed with professional cheffy kit – not exactly a hardship.
 And we retrace our steps to Youngstorget, a square lined with cafés and food trucks to find Fiskeriet, where counters heave with the Norwegian waters’ bounty: fat, shocking-pink langoustines, mountains of rosy prawns, slabs of cod, both salted and fresh, rows of oysters.
 The lunch counter offers us mussels and a ‘Taste of Norway’: smoked eel and hot-smoked salmon, dill-cured and sweet herrings with dark rye bread and crispbread.

-All recommendations have been reviewed and approved as of the 01 August 2016 and will be checked and updated annually.
-If you think there is any incorrect or out of date information in this guide please e-mail us at firstname.lastname@example.org.
+All recommendations have been reviewed and approved as of 1 August 2016 and will be checked and updated annually.
+If you think there is any incorrect or out-of-date information in this guide, please email us at firstname.lastname@example.org.